leemac/JellyfishRss/README.md

 Jellyfish Rss will be an RSS reader that is 100% open source and self-hostable.
 It will be optimized for mobile users.

+It is currently in the very very very alpha stages.
+It is by no means ready for public consumption (yet). :)

 ###Installation
 The installation portion is a major work-in-progress.
 I'll be working on making this easier at some point.